Vietnamese Fried Rice (Cơm Chiên)

 - 2 garlic cloves, minced

-- 3 cups cooked white rice (cold, leftover rice)
+- 3 cups cooked white rice preferably day-old and cold

 - 2 teaspoons sesame oil